February Garden Jobs for the Vegetable Garden

 Organize Seeds and Seed Packets

 February is a perfect time to organize your seeds.
 We can all be guilty of hoarding a drawer of random seeds, so look through your stock and check the use-by dates.
-Most will have a good percentage that will germinate after this date, but the longer the time that’s elapsed, the fewer seeds will sprout.
+Most will have a good percentage that germinate after this date, but the longer the time that has elapsed, the fewer seeds will sprout.

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden